 Overnight Accommodations at the Whitefish Point Light Station

-The Overnight Program is available annually between April 1 and November 10.
+The Overnight Program is available annually between late April and November 10.

 Please make reservations online or call

 We invite you to experience a night or two at historic Whitefish Point, home to the oldest active lighthouse on Lake Superior's Shipwreck Coast.
 Stroll Superior's shoreline, where Native Ojibway and the first Europeans gathered nearly 400 years ago.
 Enjoy a tour of the museum, lightkeepers quarters and restored surfboat house included in your stay with us at the Whitefish Point Light Station.
 Please note that during the off-season (November 1-April 31), the museum facilities are closed and will not be accessible.

 Experience and capture the mystery, romance and human drama of a bygone era...
 Enjoy the passing ships, or watch the northern lights in an unobstructed sky with millions of stars!
 A wonderful four season experience of peace, quiet and solitude!

 This is the original U.S. Coast Guard barracks building, constructed in 1923 for the Whitefish Point Lifeboat Rescue Station.
 It has been meticulously restored by the Great Lakes Shipwreck Historical Society with assistance from Michigan Council for Arts & Cultural Affairs and the Michigan Department of Transportation.